-- The MM mean of the blocking center intensities during HIST is 248 ± 18 m, very close to the ERA5-intensity, 251 ± 48 m (Table S3).
-The minimum intensity is simulated by INM, 219 ± 50 m, the maximum one by MPI, 273 ± 61 m.
-Under the SSP2-4.5 and SSP5-8.5 scenarios, the center intensities are very similar, on average, to the intensities of the blocking events in recent-past conditions (Figure 5, c).
-Also the variability of the centers, in terms of standard deviations and minimum maximum intervals of the intensities (Table S3), do not change, implying that the future blocking intensities will be not affected - 250 by atmospheric dynamical changes.
+The MM mean of the blocking centre intensities during HIST is 248 ± 18 m, very close to the ERA5-intensity, 251 ± 48 m (Table S3).
+The minimum intensity is simulated by INM, 219 ± 50 m, and the maximum one by MPI, 273 ± 61 m.
+Under the SSP2-4.5 and SSP5-8.5 scenarios, the centre intensities are very similar, on average, to the intensities of the blocking events in recent-past conditions (Fig. 5c).
+Also the variability of the centres, in terms of standard deviations and minimum-maximum intervals of the intensities (Table S3), do not change, implying that the future blocking intensities will not be affected by atmospheric dynamical changes.
 Additionally, we observe that differences between SSP2 and SSP5 periods are smaller than inter-model differences.